Luka24/webpage/README.md

 Here is the link to webpage:  [link](https://sais.fnm.um.si/~polanicl/projekt/naloga7/)

-Here is link to admin page: [link](https://sais.fnm.um.si/~polanicl/projekt/naloga7/stranSkrbnika.php)
+Here is the link to admin page: [link](https://sais.fnm.um.si/~polanicl/projekt/naloga7/stranSkrbnika.php)
 # Nogometni klub Zlata žoga

 This is a project to show my knowledge and ability to build web pages.